 Whisk the egg yolks and stevia powder in a bowl until pale yellow.

 Add the xanthan gum.
 Mix well.

 Bring the heavy cream to almost a simmer in a saucepan.
 Add to the egg yolk mixture.
 Quickly whisk to combine, and then transfer the mixture to the saucepan.

+(Strain the custard cream through a fine mesh sieve if necessary to make it smooth.)
 Pour the custard into a tray and level out.

 Place a piece of cling wrap over the custard.
 Stick the wrap to the custard by pressing lightly to prevent a film from forming on top of the custard.